Disorderly Conduct Lawyer in Mesa, Arizona: ARS 13-2904

-Many in Arizona refer to this as disturbing the peace.
-The disorderly conduct charge is abused by police every day and can be used in just about any circumstance due to the broadness of the way the law (or statute) was written.
-Many times as criminal lawyers we find that Glendale police department will include a disorderly conduct charge to just about any other criminal charge.
+Many in Mesa Arizona refer to this as disturbing the peace.
+The disorderly conduct charge can be abused by police every day and can be used in just about any circumstance due to the broadness of the way the law (or statute) was written.
+Many times as a Mesa criminal defense lawyer we find that the Mesa police department will include a disorderly conduct charge to just about any other criminal charge.

 Why could you be charged with disorderly conduct?

-The law or the statute ARS 13-2904 prohibits the following types of conduct, as you can see many of the behaviors below are broad and have been used to unnecessarily arrest Glendale, Arizona residents:
+The law or the statute ARS 13-2904 prohibits the following types of conduct, as you can see many of the behaviors below are broad and have been used to unnecessarily arresting Mesa, Arizona residents:

 - Engage in a fight, act of violence, or seriously disruptive behavior.